thenerdery/dot-net-standards/Project_Docs.md

 A large project may outgrow a single README file.
-In this case the README SHOULD point to a docs folder in the project or other appropriate location (e.g., GitHub wiki repo or Confluence) containing additional markdown files.
+In this case the README SHOULD point to a docs folder in the project or other appropriate location (e.g. GitHub wiki repo or Confluence) containing additional markdown files.
 A RECOMMENDED tool to assist in the display and navigation of large amounts of markdown files is mdwiki.